-By accessing this site and its content provided, the user hereby agrees to accept the following terms and conditions contained below, to agree that this Web site will not be used for any unlawful activity.
+By accessing this site and its content provided, you hereby agree to accept the following terms and conditions contained below and to not use this site for any unlawful activity.

 Public Records & E-Mail